kingchappers/devBlog/src/markdownPages/tutorials/securityTools/theHarvester.md

  theHarvester -d <my.Domain> -l 500 -b all -f harvestedInfo
  ```

- This will output a file containing the information that TheHarvester gathered in a easy to read format that can be opened in a web browser.
+ This will output a file containing the information that TheHarvester gathered in an SQLite file.
+This makes reading the outputs fairly easy.